 It’s always disappointing when you hear a song by an artist and think ‘They’re going to be big’ and then it doesn’t happen.
 ‘Soul Sista’ has a wonderful and loving message about the beauty of Black Womanhood, especially for our darker-skinned sisters.
 The video, music and lyrics all admirably work together for a song that wraps around you like silk.
 Bilal’s aching, 70s-style of singing captured the essence of a truly sexy R&B song.
 Sadly, his entrance onto the music stage seems to have been his career highlight.
 Though he still puts out music, it’s nothing as original as this song.

 34. Old Knives – Cold Specks

-I’m kind of flummoxed that three songs by Cold Specks are on this list.
-Well, at least this one is the highest ranked of the three (others are at #44 and #38), and deservedly so.
+I’m kind of flummoxed that three songs by Cold Specks are on this list, since I haven’t listened to her music in awhile.
+At least this one is the highest ranked of the three (others are at #44 and #38), and deservedly so.
 I just love how deep and ominous her voice sounds on this song.
-Her band plays along well: the gloomy guitar; the soft, but pointed drums and the quiet, streaky horns in the background.
+Her band plays along well: the funereal of the guitar; the soft, but pointed drums and the quiet, streaky horns in the background.

 33. Out My Mind, Just In Time – Erykah Badu